 - 1 tablespoon fresh parsley, minced

-- Kosher salt and ground pepper to taste
+- Salt and ground pepper, to taste

 - Preheat oven to 450° F.

-- Transfer to a greased baking sheet and spread evenly with the least amount of overlap possible.
+- Transfer fries to a greased baking sheet and spread evenly with the least amount of overlap possible.

 - Bake for 30 minutes or until golden and crispy, flipping halfway through.
 Let cool for 2 minutes before the next step.
 Top fries with fresh parsley and a generous sprinkle of finely grated parmesan cheese.
 Carefully drizzle with 1 tablespoon of truffle oil, toss to mix, and serve immediately.
 Add some extra parmesan to taste!